-Study and public performance of established repertory as well as new compositions of string woodwind broken in string woodwind woodwind broken in string woodwind woodwind broken in string woodwind Sections for string, woodwind, brass, piano and mixed ensemble groups.
+Study and public performance of established repertory as well as new compositions.
+Sections for string, woodwind, brass, piano and mixed ensemble groups.
 May be repeated with new course content.
-See Class spiano and mixed ensemble groups.
-May be repeated with new course content.
 See Class Schedule for specific content.
-Maximum credit four units 580.
-Analogs in Music, Art, and Literature (3) I Prerequisite: At least one survey course in music history or appreciation, art history, or comparative literature.
+Maximum credit four units.
+580. Analogs in Music, Art, and Literature (3) I Prerequisite: At least one survey course in music history or appreciation, art history, or comparative literature.
 Cross-influences and correspondences in the arts from the standpoints of style, texture, rhythm, and form.
 596. Special Topics in Music (1-3) A specialized study of selected topics from the several areas of music.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES 600.
 Seminar in Music Education (3) Prerequisite: Consent of instructor.

 Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed.
 A. Development and Teaching of Strings B. Choral and Vocal Techniques C. General Music 601.
-Seminar in Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of 602.
-Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
+Seminar in Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of music.
+602. Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
 604. Seminar in Comparative Music Education (3) Various international philosophical and technical approaches to teaching music to include the Orff, Kodaly, Suzuki and other systems.
 607. Seminar in Composition (2-3) Three hours of laboratory and public performance of an extended original work as a project.
-Prerequisite: Music 507 Advanced composition for various media, development of original idiom, intensive study of modern music.
+Prerequisite: Music 507.
+Advanced composition for various media, development of original idiom, intensive study of modern music.
 609. Theory and Methodology in Ethnomusicology (3) Prerequisite: Music 553.

-A. Notation and Transcription.
+- A. Notation and Transcription.
 World systems of musical notation.
-Transcription practice in a B. Field Research Methods.
+Transcription practice in a variety of styles. - B. Field Research Methods.
 Field recording, interviews, operation of audiovisual equipment.
 Analysis of collected materials.
 613. Seminar in Music Theory (3) Current advanced analytic techniques in various areas of music.
-A. History and Development of Music Theory (Formerly numbered Music 608.)
-B. Problems in Analysis (Formerly numbered Music 611.)
-C. Functional Harmony and Schenkerian Analysis (Formerly numbered Music 613.)
-D. Electronic Music: Analysis and Composition (Formerly numbered Music 614.)
-E. Theory and Methodology in Ethnomusicology: Organology (Formerly numbered Music 641.
-Plano Pedagogy: The Adolescent (3) Two lectures and three hours of laboratory.
+A. History and Development of Music Theory (Formerly numbered Music 608.) - B. Problems in Analysis (Formerly numbered Music 611.) - C. Functional Harmony and Schenkerian Analysis (Formerly numbered Music 613.) - D. Electronic Music: Analysis and Composition (Formerly numbered Music 614.)
+E. Theory and Methodology in Ethnomusicology: Organology (Formerly numbered Music 609C.)
+641. Plano Pedagogy: The Adolescent (3) Two lectures and three hours of laboratory.